maritiren/maritiren.github.io/content/posts/trivy-operator.md

 The instructions above are from the "Home" page of the docs, while there are also more options in the [Helm installation page](https://aquasecurity.github.io/trivy-operator/v0.19.0/getting-started/installation/helm/).

-<a id="play-with-incluster-api"></a>
 ### Play with the in-cluster API
 ... to get an overview of have the tool works.
 Is it even worth installing in the cluster?

+Trivy creates several types of reports:
+- VulnerabilityReport
+- ConfigAuditReport
+- ExposedSecretReport
+- RbacAssessmentReport
+- InfraAssessmentReport
+- ClusterComplianceReport
+- ClusterVulnerabilityReport
+- SbomReport

 #### Get an overview
-To get an overview of all findings, we can use the reports as shown in the output above:
+To get an overview of all findings, we can use the reports as shown in the Helm Install output above:
 ```sh
 ✗ kubectl get vulnerabilityreports --all-namespaces -o wide
 NAMESPACE            NAME                                                       REPOSITORY                           TAG                  SCANNER   AGE   CRITICAL   HIGH   MEDIUM   LOW   UNKNOWN